Lowie375/Gyromina/README.md

 Gyromina is a multipurpose Discord bot, made to be a fun and functional addition to any Discord server.

-Gyromina contains an assortment of features, including a random colour and number generator, a unit converter, a library of minigames, miscellaneous fun commands, and more!
+Gyromina contains an assortment of features, including a random colour and number generator, a unit converter, a library of minigames, a custom poll creator, miscellaneous fun commands, and more!

 ## Setup